sahar-mahmoudi/wikipedia-scraper/README.md

 # Wikipedia Scraper for Country Leaders

-A Python class for scraping leader data from the Country Leaders API and retrieving information from Wikipedia pages.
+A Python library for scraping leader data from the Country Leaders API and retrieving information from Wikipedia pages.

 ## Introduction